 Issue:

-The global spread of African swine fever virus (ASFV) in recent years poses a tremendous risk to swine production in the U.S. as well as to associated agricultural industries and communities.
-With the recent spread of ASFV into the Western hemisphere, the risk continues to increase.
-Previous research has demonstrated that ASFV can be spread by movement of live animals, animal products such as meat, and a wide variety of surfaces that may have come in contact with ASFV (e.g., shipping containers, vehicles, and personnel).
-However, the methodology used to detect environmental contamination with viruses such as ASFV has not been clearly established using a scientific approach.
+The global spread of African Swine Fever virus (ASFv) in recent years poses a tremendous risk to swine production in the U.S. as well as to associated agricultural industries and communities.
+Previous research has demonstrated that ASFv can be spread by movement of live animals, animal products such as meat, and a wide variety of surfaces that may have come in contact with ASFv such as shipping containers, vehicles, and personnel.
+This project examined methodologies to detect environmental contamination with viruses such as ASFv.

 Objective: